-Getting right into this Master & Dynamic MW50+ review I want to say, straight out the gate, this is one of the most compelling (and actually practical) sets of headphones we have featured to date.
-Master and Dynamic in the past have made some stunning headphones and the fit and finish on their end product are very hard to beat.
-Even by some of the biggest headphone companies.
-Their attention to detail and consistent design language makes us take notice when they release a new product.
+Getting right into this Master & Dynamic MW50+ review I want to say, straight out the gate, this is one of the most compelling (and actually practical) sets of headphones we have ever featured.
+Master and Dynamic in the past have made some stunning headphones and the fit and finish of their end products is very hard to beat.
+Even by some of the biggest headphone companies would struggle to match this level of quality.
+Their attention to detail and consistent design language makes us take notice when they release a new product so we were more than happy to get this set of MW50 in for review.

-The MW50+ headphones are not just any ordinary set of Bluetooth headphones but instead are a 2 in 1 style allowing you to use them in either an on ear or over ear configuration.
-The best of portability and comfort in a single package.
+Before we jump into it just know that MW50+ headphones are not just any ordinary set of Bluetooth headphones.
+Instead are a 2 in 1 style with convertible pad systems that allow you to use them in either an on ear or over ear configuration.
+Giving you the best of portability and comfort in a single package.
 We have tried many concept headphones over the years and they all felt kind of half-baked but the MW50 are superbly executed.

 Tell me more about the Master & Dynamic MW50 2-in-1 system